-Lists all BGP announcements sent by Sensors, Filters or Console.
+Lists all BGP announcements sent by Sensors, Filters or Console users.
 By clicking the down arrow of any column header, you can apply row filters, change sorting direction and toggle the visibility of columns.
-All columns are explained in the previous section, except for the hidden User column that shows the Console user that sent the announcement.
+All columns are explained in the previous section, except for the hidden User columns that show the Console user that sent and withdrew the announcement.

 You can modify the status of announcements manually by double-clicking rows.
-The modification affects only the UI, not the BGPd configuration.
+The modification affects only the UI and the DB, not the Quagga BGPd/ExaBGP configuration.

-BGP Connection Events
+BGP Connector Events

-Lists events generated by BGP Connections for the selected time frame.
-Events are explained in the "Event Reporting" chapter on page 66.
+Lists events generated by BGP Connectors for the selected time frame.
+Events are explained in the "Event Reporting" chapter on page 69.